UKs Johnson Says He Will Have AztraZeneca Jab, Dismisses Safety Fears - UrduPoint

 But he told lawmakers: "I finally got news and I've got to have my own jab, very shortly, I'm pleased to discover.

+"Vaccine supply is always lumpy and we regularly send out technical letters to the NHS to explain the ups and downs of the supply over the future weeks," Hancock told a news conference, insisting the letter was "standard" practice.

+Britain has now given more than 25 million people a first dose of a Covid vaccine -- including 11 million doses of the AstraZeneca jab -- after starting a mass inoculation programme in December last year.

-Britain is also using a jab developed by Pfizer/BioNTech in its rollout programme but recipients do not normally get a choice.
+It is also using a jab developed by Pfizer/BioNTech in its rollout programme but recipients do not normally get a choice of vaccines.

-Johnson wrote in the Times newspaper the "vaccine is safe and works extremely well".
+Johnson wrote in the Times newspaper that the AstraZeneca vaccine "is safe and works extremely well".
+Hancock and England's deputy chief medical officer Jonathan Van-Tam echoed that assurance at the press conference.

-His latest comments join a chorus of full-throated support for the AstraZeneca shot from Britain's political and royal establishment.

-European countries including France, Spain and Germany are among those who have halted using the jab pending a review by the European Medicines Agency (EMA).
+- Royal intervention - European countries including France, Spain and Germany are among those who have halted using the jab pending a review by the European Medicines Agency (EMA) amid feared links to blood clots and brain haemorrhages.

-But Queen Elizabeth II's oldest son and heir, Prince Charles, on Wednesday criticised opposition to coronavirus vaccines, saying fear was unfounded.
+Queen Elizabeth II's oldest son and heir, Prince Charles, on Wednesday criticised opposition to coronavirus vaccines.

 "Who would have thought, for instance, that in the 21st century that there would be a significant lobby opposing vaccination, given its track record in eradicating so many terrible diseases," he said in an article in the Future Healthcare Journal.